We need to talk about something very serious: my love for the late, great Rosemary Clooney.

 Rosemary is absolutely among the most intense of my lady crushes, and for good reason.
 She was lovely and charming with an assertive confidence and seemingly effortless talent.
 The Cloones (yes, I really call her that) possessed the most knee-weakening smile in the business, in my opinion, yet I’ve never been able to put my finger on exactly what it is that made her so irresistibly wonderful.
 To be so cute, so sophisticated, and so compelling takes a special something that can’t be mimicked or taught, and Rosemary had it.

 Speaking of birthdays, I’m celebrating hers today, May 23rd, with a cocktail.
 I’ve made what I call “Clooneshine” on her birthday for several years now, but this year I finally formalized a recipe.
 This drink is inspired by a mint julep, the well-known cocktail from Rosie’s home state, but I’ve added some twists to tribute my girl.
-The addition of lemon juice gives a flavor reminiscent of a whiskey sour hybrid, and I swapped out mint for rosemary,what else?
+The addition of lemon juice gives a flavor reminiscent of a whiskey sour, and I added in some fresh rosemary, what else?
 Juleps are usually a pretty dry cocktail; I prefer a bit more sweetness to mine.
 If you feel the same way, I recommend doubling the powdered sugar to two tablespoons.

 2 sprigs fresh rosemary, plus extra for garnish